 The plan proved successful, and the Mercians once again strengthened their position.

 Unfortunately this was one of many battles in which Æthelred was not involved.
 He had been ill since around 902, and after ten years of battling with poor health he finally died in 911.
-At this point Æthelflæd because the sole ruler of Mercia, and her title became ‘Lady of Mercia’.
+At this point Æthelflæd became the sole ruler of Mercia, earning her the title ‘Lady of Mercia’.

 Æthelflæd immediately turned to her brother Edward for support.
 Edward (later Edward the Elder) had succeeded Alfred the Great as King of Wessex in 899, and legend has it that both brother and sister shared their father’s ideal of a ‘united England’.
 They understood that the old and fragmented Anglo-Saxon kingdoms could not drive back the Vikings alone, and so as soon as Æthelflæd succeeded to the throne, she freely handed both Oxford and London over to Wessex for their own protection.